 ❃ I received this book for free from the publisher in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review. ❃

-I See Reality is a book filled with a set of very realistic short stories written by a variety of YA authors.
+I See Reality is a book of twelve short stories filled with a set of very realistic stories written by a variety of YA authors.
 This book tackles issues such as addiction and AIDS and addresses them in a way that is believable.
 While many of these stories may not have been my cup of tea, there were quite a few that are absolutely fantastic.

 The fact that this anthology contains stories surrounding various social issues is quite refreshing and eye-opening.
 The topics that are discussed are presented in a way that educates, yet brings the issues to light in a manner that does not have a condescending tone.
 I found this to be a very interesting set of stories that tackle important issues of today.
 This book can be an asset in any classroom discussing the topics contained within.